 Do you know?
 Journaling for mental health could lead to drastic psychological benefits?
 Now journalling does not mean you have to decorate your diary, put a fancy label, use colorful pens and markers, dry flowers, leave that to Instagram influencers (pun intended).

 I know, almost everything has lost its real essence in today’s digital world.
 Due to which many of us get misguided and fail to undersatnd that all we need to do is stay “REAL” and “BE OURSELF”.

 Journaling, in easy words, is writing down or recording your thoughts and feelings.
 It is believed that when you vent out your feelings on a piece of paper and make it a habit, you allow yourselves to acknowledge your thoughts.

-This acknowledgment not only helps you to enhance your awareness about yourself but also creates room for self-improvement.
+This acknowledgement not only helps you to enhance your awareness about yourself but also creates room for self-improvement.